MicrosoftDocs/win32/desktop-src/DirectShow/avencvideoencodeoffsetorigin-property.md

 ---
-Description: Specifies the left and top corners of the clipping rectangle, if the video is cropped. ms.assetid: 8ce8b3b8-dd91-41e1-a4ba-b0c2d9d0edd2
+description: Specifies the left and top corners of the clipping rectangle, if the video is cropped. ms.assetid: 8ce8b3b8-dd91-41e1-a4ba-b0c2d9d0edd2
 title: AVEncVideoEncodeOffsetOrigin property (Codecapi.h) ms.topic: reference